East Kent Militia: East Kent Militia

 Under threat of French invasion during the Seven Years' War a series of Militia Acts from 1757 re-established county militia regiments, the men being conscripted by means of parish ballots (paid substitutes were permitted) to serve for three years.
 There was a property qualification for officers, who were commissioned by the lord lieutenant.
 Kent was given a quota of 960 men to raise, and quickly formed the West Kent Militia, which received its weapons on 20 November 1758 and was embodied for service the following year.
 The East Kent Militia followed, its weapons being dispatched from the Tower of London on 25 February 1760, when it had reached 60 per cent of its establishment strength.
 Its headquarters was at Canterbury.
 However, unlike the West Kents, it was not embodied for fulltime service during the war.

 War of American Independence

 The Militia was called out after the outbreak of the War of American Independence when the country was threatened with invasion by the Americans' allies, France and Spain.
 This time the East Kent Militia was embodied on 31 March 1778.
 That summer the regiment was at Warley Camp in Essex, training alongside other Militia and Regular regiments.
 John Sawbridge of Olantigh, Kent, Member of Parliament (MP) and former Lord Mayor of London, was commissioned as Colonel of the regiment in 1779 and held the command until his death in 1795.
+In the summer of 1782 the regiment joined the Bedfordshire and West Suffolk regiments in a militia camp at Danbury, Essex, under Maj-Gen St John.
 The militia was disembodied at the conclusion of the war in 1782.
 From 1784 to 1792 the regiments were supposed to assemble for 28 days' annual training, even though to save money only two-thirds of the men were actually called out each year.